[Guest Post By Miodrag Kablinovic]

 Goji berries, also called wolfberries, are a common alternative medical ingredient in China.

-There are mythical stories about monks who discovered the berry hundreds of years ago and lived more than hundred years because of them.
+There are mythical stories about monks who discovered the berry hundreds of years ago and lived more than a hundred years because of them.

 A study reported that mice which were fed goji berries shown an improved immune system.
 Several other studies proved the beneficial health properties of the goji berry.